contreau/McScrape/README.md

 • Is there a correlation between a high number of McDonald’s restaurants and low per capita income by county?

-Location data was obtained through modified GET requests to MD's restaurant locator application.
+Location data was obtained through modified Get requests to MD's restaurant locator application.

 All code for this project is written in Jupyter Notebooks.